Cobalt

 Cobalt is a silver-gray magnetic metal similar to iron and nickel in appearance, but harder and stronger.
 Cobalt is used in high-temperature creep-resistant super alloys, hard facing and wear-resistant alloys, high-speed steels, tool steels and other steels as well as in cobalt-base tool materials, electrical-resistant alloys, and special expansion and constant-modulus alloys.

-Cobalt is an important trace element in soils and is necessary for animal nutrition.
+Since cobalt is an important trace element in soils it is essential for animal nutrition.
 Cobalt has unusual coordinating properties, especially the trivalent ion.
 Cobalt has three radioactive isotopes: cobalt 57, 58 and 60.
 These radioisotopes are used for biological and medical research.

 Minimum Interatomic Distance: β phase, 0.25061 nm